Moscow Signal

-The Moscow Signal was a reported microwave transmission varying between 2.5 and 4 gigahertz, directed at the Embassy of the United States, Moscow from 1953 to 1976, resulting in an international incident.
-The US government eventually determined it was probably an attempt at espionage, and that there were no significant health effects on embassy staff, although this conclusion has been disputed.
+The Moscow Signal was a reported microwave transmission varying between 2.5 and 4 gigahertz, directed at the U.S. Embassy in Moscow from 1953 to 1976, resulting in an international incident.
+There were no significant health effects on embassy staff, although this conclusion has been disputed.

 Background

 The name "Moscow Signal" was used by United States intelligence officials to describe the low power signals recorded in the embassy.
 The microwave transmissions caused an irradiance in the embassy of only 5 μW/cm2, which is one-thousandth the maximum permissible leakage from a microwave oven and far below what would be needed to heat anything.
 However, these signals were a hundred times more powerful than the Soviet Union's maximum exposure standards, which caused concern among U.S. officials.

 The microwave beam came from a source in an apartment building about 100 metres (109 yards) east of the 10-floor embassy building.
 The beams targeted the east side of the building, with highest intensities between the third and eighth floors.

 During routine background radiation testing in 1953, the microwaves were detected and sourced to suspected Soviet forces.
 Eleven years later, shielding against the microwaves was eventually put into place.
 During regular monitoring of the signal, the beams were found to have increased in intensity in 1975.
 The discovery of these microwaves was not acknowledged to the public or many embassy personnel until February 1976.

-There are several possible reasons the Soviet Union would have for directing the microwave transmissions at the United States Embassy.
-The most likely theory is that the microwave transmissions were used to trigger eavesdropping technology on U.S. intelligence operations.
-Other theories include electronic jamming, and a popular (although un-proven) school of thought that the technology was used to interfere with the health, minds or behavior of the American embassy staff.
+Theories as to the signal's purpose include electronic jamming and a popular (although unproven) idea that the technology was used to interfere with the health, minds or behavior of the American embassy staff.

-Consequences
+Health studies

 United States human testing

 In minutes from a May 12, 1969, meeting, the DARPA Pandora scientific committee discussed plans to move forward with eight human subjects.
 The human subjects would be exposed to the Moscow Signal and then given a full battery of medical and psychological tests.
 The committee did recommend "gonadal protection be provided" to the male test subjects, however, human testing was not pursued.
 The program was shut down in 1969, with an effect of the signal on behavior and/or biological functions deemed "too subtle or insignificant to be evident".